Share

 Method 1: Using the Chrome Menu

-5. View the Version: A new tab will open in your browser, displaying information about your Google Chrome installation, including the version number.
-The version number will be displayed beneath the Chrome logo.
+• A new tab will open in your browser, displaying information about your Google Chrome installation, including the version number.

 Method 2: Using the Address Bar

-3. Check the Version: Once the page loads, you will see information about your Google Chrome version.
-The version number will be displayed prominently on this page.
+• Once the page loads, you will see information about your Google Chrome version.

 How to Update Google Chrome

-If your browse is not updated to the latest version, then it is important to update it.
-Google Chrome is designed to update itself automatically when you close the browser.
+If your browse is not updated to the latest version, you will see an alert to update it.
+Google Chrome is actually designed to update itself automatically when you close the browser.
 However, If you want to manually update Google Chrome, follow these steps that is similar to above ones:

 • Green: A new update came out not long ago, just a bit under 2 days ago.